BipedalMammalRescue/french58/README.md

 # Acknowledgements

-As this project has become my exploration of setting up a completely FOSS workspace for my personal work, I would like to include a section acknowledging the open source projects I used in Sigourney Engine's development (the list may not be complete):

-CMake: Sigourney Engine's code build system, as well as almost all of her dependencies.
+CMake: C++ code build system, as well as almost all of her dependencies.

-Mu-Thr: Data build system SDK used by Sigourney Engine.
+Mu-Thr: Data build system SDK used to construct data build tools including EntityBuilder and AssetBuilder.

 vscode: Primary IDE.

 clangd, clang: compiler and IDE feature support.

+.Net: most tools here are written in C# and runs on .Net rutnime.